rockhazard/rwal/README.md

 `sudo apt-get install python3-pil python3-tk xclip feh`

 * Windows 7, 8, and 10:
-Windows users must install Python 3.4 (not 3.5) and get the Pillow wheel from: http://www.lfd.uci.edu/~gohlke/pythonlibs/
+In order to use the image filtering feature, Windows users must install Python 3.4 (not 3.5) and get the Pillow wheel from: http://www.lfd.uci.edu/~gohlke/pythonlibs/
 Launch cmd.exe and run `pip install [name of Pillow file]` from Pillow's directory.